secretstartups/handbook/hiring/interviewing/index.html.md

 #### Reminders For Recruitment

 - Please ensure that internal applicants have appropriate Greenhouse visibility permissions for the role they are applying to.
 For example, internal applicants should _not_ be able to see other team members who have also applied for the role (internally or externally).
 If there are internal People Group requisitions the recruiter on the role should remove almost all of the access manually.
-- When scheduling interviews, please mark these are _private_ on the calendar.
+- When scheduling interviews, please mark these as `private` on the calendar.
 Many team members at GitLab have their calendar event details set to be [internally viewable](https://about.gitlab.com/handbook/communication/#google-calendar).
 Setting up interviews as `private` is important to maintain confidentiality of applicants/candidates during the interview process.

 ### Adjustments to our Interview Process

 We want our interview process to be accessible to everyone.
-You can inform us of any reasonable adjustments we can make to better accommodate your needs by emailing 'ces@gitlab.com' about the need for adjustments at any point in the interview process.
+You can inform us of any reasonable adjustments we can make to better accommodate your needs by emailing `ces@gitlab.com` about the need for adjustments at any point in the interview process.

 <details open><summary>Process for the Talent Acquisition Team
 </summary>

 1. Ask the candidate if they require any [reasonable accommodation](/handbook/people-policies/inc-usa/#reasonable-accommodation) or adjustments in the invite for a screening call (this is built into the email template) as well as during the screening call in case they missed the question in the invite.
-1. If the candidate requests an accommodation, add the Interview Adjustments during the screening stage, have them email those requests to 'ces@gitlab.com' which is managed by the Candidate Experience Specialist (CES) team.
+1. If the candidate requests an accommodation, add the Interview Adjustments during the screening stage, have them email those requests to `ces@gitlab.com` which is managed by the Candidate Experience Specialist (CES) team.
 1. The CES will ask the candidate if they have any recommendations on how to make the adjustment(s).
 If none are provided they will work with the Recruiter and ask for assistance from the [Team Member Relations team](/handbook/people-group/team-member-relations) at `teammemberrelations@gitlab.com` to arrange adjustment(s).
 1. The CES will note the adjustment(s) in the Private Notes section on their profile and tag the upcoming interviewer.
 Close the issue once accommodations are agreed upon.
 1. As long as the candidate is in the interview process, the CES will notify the interview team of the adjustment(s) ahead of the upcoming interviews and ensure all involved in interviewing are equipped to provide a positive experience for the candidate.